SargisYonan/uLAPack/README.md

 The library is optimized to work on microcontrollers and embedded environments, but can be used anywhere C can be compiled.

 ## Features
 All μLAPack functions are "safe" in that the matrix/vector operations are checked for initialization and mathematic dimensional legality before an operation takes place.

-### Options
-Compile time options can be set in either the file `ulapack_options.h` or in a build/make system.
-The user of μLAPack can make the following considerations while using the library.

-#### Static Memory Allocation
-The user of this library has the option of only using static memory allocation.
-This option is most suitable in embedded environments that can not dynamically allocate memory because of safety concerns with calls to alloc and because of time critical requirements.
-The macro `ULAPACK_USE_STATIC_ALLOC` must be `#define`d at compile time in order to use the static memory allocation feature.
-The static allocation technique relies on using overhead memory in the static matrix memory allocation.
-Due to this technique, the maximum possible row and column dimensions of any matrix object must be explicitly defined at compile time via the macros: `ULAPACK_MAX_MATRIX_N_ROWS` and `ULAPACK_MAX_MATRIX_N_COLS`.
-Any matrix initialized after compile time can not exceed the dimensions defined by the macros, and an error will be returned upon initialization if this is attempted.

-#### Dynamic Memory Allocation
-Define `ULAPACK_USE_DYNAMIC_ALLOC` to specify using dynamic memory allocation for all objects.

-#### Choose Your Entry Container Type
-The user of this library has the option of setting the matrix/vector element data type to a desired type via the `ULAPACK_MATRIX_ENTRY_TYPE` `#define`.
-It is recommended that a primitive floating point type is used. `ULAPACK_MATRIX_ENTRY_TYPE` is set to `double` by default, and is `typedef`ed to `MatrixEntry_t` in the source code.
-`MINIMUM_THRESHOLD_TOLERANCE` defines the threshold floating point limit for a 0.

-#### Clear Upon Initialization
-All new matrix/vector objects made can be initialized to zeros if `ULAPACK_INITIALIZE_MEMORY` is defined at compile time.

-#### Matrix Inversion Options
-Define `ULAPACK_INVERSE_VIA_LU` to use LU decomposition for matrix inversions.

-#### Allocator/Freer Options
-If dynamic memory allocation is used, the memory allocator and freer can be configured via the macros `ULAPACK_ALLOC` and `ULAPACK_FREE`.
+The library contains various operations and manipulations that can be configured to your needs.
+The library can be configured to run safely in even the most constrained environments where memory allocation is a concern.

 ### Included Functionality
-μLAPack contains functionality to assist in your matrix math needs for feedback control, statistical analysis, data processing, filtering, estimation, and machine learning.
+μLAPack contains functionality to assist in your matrix math needs for feedback control, statistical analysis, data processing, filtering, estimation, basic algebraic computation, and machine learning.

 #### Library Specific Functions
 * Initialize a matrix/vector object - `ulapack_initialize`